salesforce/tough-cookie/README.md

 #### `cookieCompare(a, b)`

-For use with `.sort()`, sorts a list of cookies into the recommended order given in the RFC (Section 5.4 step 2).
+For use with `.sort()`, sorts a list of cookies into the recommended order given in step 2 of ([RFC 6265 Section 5.4](https://datatracker.ietf.org/doc/html/rfc6265#section-5.4)).
 The sort algorithm is, in order of precedence:

 - Longest `.path`
 - oldest `.creation` (which has a 1-ms precision, same as `Date`)